dankelley/dek_blog/_posts/2014-06-15-nonlinear-oscillator.md

 # Exercises

-Further explore the behaviour in the neighborhood of $a = 2$.
+Further explore the behaviour in the neighborhood of *a=2*.
 Are changes subtle or dramatic in that region?
 Are there other regions of interest?
 Consult the literature if this problem interests you.